Grammatical gender: Dravidian

-In the Dravidian languages, nouns are classified primarily on the basis of their semantic properties.
+In Tamil and some other Dravidian languages, nouns are classified primarily on the basis of their semantic properties.
 The highest-level classification of nouns is often described as being between "rational" and "nonrational".
 Nouns representing humans and deities are considered rational, and other nouns (those representing animals and objects) are treated as nonrational.
 Within the rational class there are further subdivisions into masculine, feminine and collective nouns.
-For further information, see Tamil grammar.

 Austronesian

 In the Austronesian Wuvulu-Aua language, vocative words used when addressing a relative often specify the speaker's gender.
 For example, tafi means 'sister of female', ʔari means opposite-gender sibling, and wane means female's father's sister or female's brother's daughter.